-Be accepted as a student in an eligible certificate or associate degree program.
+- Be accepted as a student in an eligible certificate or associate degree program. - Be making satisfactory academic progress for financial aid purposes. - Have a high school diploma, General Education Development (GED) certificate, or a secondary school completion credential for home school. - Be a U.S. citizen or eligible non-citizen (this includes permanent resident status). - Have a valid Social Security Number. - Not be in default on a previously awarded student loan or owe a refund on a previously awarded grant.

-- Be making satisfactory academic progress for financial aid purposes. - Have a high school diploma, General Education Development (GED) certificate, or a secondary school completion credential for home school. - Be a U.S. citizen or eligible non-citizen (this includes permanent resident status). - Have a valid Social Security Number. - Register with Selective Service if required. - Not be in default on a previously awarded student loan or owe a refund on a previously awarded grant. - Different forms of financial aid may have additional eligibility criteria.
+Different forms of financial aid may have additional eligibility criteria.

-Cost of Attendance for the 2023-2024 Academic Year
+Cost of Attendance for the 2024-2025 Academic Year